programingjd/tiered_server/README.md

 - `STATIC_GITHUB_WEBHOOK_TOKEN`

-If you set that up, then updating the content is simply done by pushing the updates to the appropriate branch.<br>
+If you set that up, then updating the static content is simply done by pushing the updates to the appropriate branch.<br>
 Otherwise, you need to restart the server to have it pull up the new content.

-Part of the static content should include templates for the messages sent for new account creation requests and one-time login requests.<br>
-You need to specify where those templates are with the variable:

-- `TEMPLATE_PATH_PREFIX` (defaults to `/templates` if not set)

 <br>